thomasclarke1969/documentation/guide/ios/push-notifications.md

 ![image alt text](ios-push-upload11.jpg)

+##Creating/Refreshing a Provisioning Profile

+Navigate back to the Apple Developer Portal.
+Select Provisioning Profiles.

+Click on the `+` button in the upper right corner to create a new provisioning profile.

+If you have already created a Provisioning Profile in the past you will need to refresh it once you've created your Push Certificate.

 ##Upload Your Certificate to Layer

 **Please note, Layer supports both production and development Apple Push Notifications.
 Only one certificate can be uploaded to the Layer developer portal at a time however, so please ensure that you have the correct certificate uploaded for your application at all times.**